edumigueis/Simple-Flask-API/README.md

 ## Usage example

 This is just a slim and simple template that can be used as a starter to your flask project.
 Any changes can be made as you wish.
 This is a simple application so that any other flask API can grow from.
-So, if you want an API that gives you static data back, it's a great starter.
-Or, if you would like to add database, it can be easily done in this template.
+So, if you want an API that returns static data back, it's a great starter.
+Or, if you would like to add a database, it can be easily done in this template.

 ## Meta